railsuser2014/openobject-doc-book-en/1/1_2_Guided_Tour/1_2_Guided_Tour_connect_openerp.rst

-To connect to OpenERP
+To Connect to OpenERP
 =====================

-Since this is the first time you have connected to OpenERP you will be given the opportunity to configure the system.
+Since this is the first time you have connected to OpenERP, you will be given the opportunity to configure the system.
 You may choose to either :guilabel:`Skip Configuration Wizards` or :guilabel:`Start Configuration`.
 We shall proceed with system configuration by clicking :guilabel:`Start Configuration`.

 Configuration consists of a set of wizards that help you through options for the installed modules.
-Hardly anything is installed so this is a very simple process at the moment.
+Hardly anything is installed, so this is a very simple process at the moment.

-    #.  :guilabel:`Configure Your Interface` : select :guilabel:`Simplified` and click :guilabel:`Next`.
+    #.  :guilabel:`Configure Your Interface` : select ``Simplified`` and click :guilabel:`Next`.

     #.
-At the :guilabel:`Company Configuration` step you should select your own :guilabel:`Company Name` and
+At the :guilabel:`Company Configuration` step, you should select your own :guilabel:`Company Name` and
 	:guilabel:`Currency`.
 You may add your company address, contact and other details and a logo, if you have one, that appears on reports.
 Then, click :guilabel:`Next`.